amadeus4dev/developer-guides/docs/resources/flights.md

 ```

 The `POST` endpoint consumes JSON data in the format described below.
 So, instead of constructing a search query, we can specify all the required parameters in the payload and pass it onto the API in the request body.
+In addition to this, a `X-HTTP-Method-Override` header parameter is required.

 ```json
 {